 His work has appeared in many publications, including the Journal of Business Venturing, Journal of Product Innovation Management, R&D Management, Harvard Business Review, MIT Sloan Management Review, Research-Technology Management, Design Studies, International Journal of Production Research, Journal of Concurrent Engineering, and others.

 Industry & Academic Experience

-Professor Marion has over twenty years of experience product design, development and commercialization.
-Prior to entering academia, Tucker held product development and manufacturing positions in the automotive industry including Visteon Corporation and Ford Motor Company.
+Marion has over twenty years of experience product design, development and commercialization.
+Prior to entering academia, he held product development and manufacturing positions in the automotive industry including Visteon Corporation and Ford Motor Company.
 His expertise centered on bringing electronic systems from business case through manufacturing and production ramp.
 He has also started or co-founded several start-ups where he lead the design, engineering and development of over 100 projects / products ranging from consumer products to industrial systems.
 Products where he led the design and development effort have appeared in Popular Science, the New York Times, and others.
-Tucker has significant expertise in the development of electronic modules, sensors, and systems.
+He has significant expertise in the development of electronic modules, sensors, and systems.
 He regularly consults with technology firms on improving their innovation processes.

-Professor Marion joined Northeastern in 2007, where he developed core graduate courses for the new School of Technological Entrepreneurship.
+Marion joined Northeastern in 2007, where he developed core graduate courses for the new School of Technological Entrepreneurship.
 In 2013, he led the development and launch of the new Masters of Science in Innovation program and currently serves in the following roles: Entrepreneurship & Innovation Group Coordinator for Academic Programs, Director of the Innovation Masters programs, Co-Director of the Institute for Global Innovation Management.
 His custom executive education classes include design thinking, rapid design and development, corporate entrepreneurship, innovation strategy, and revitalizing organizational growth starting with empowered, entrepreneurial teams.